 To create the long skinny julienned carrot, use Y-peeler (I use this brand) to peel the carrot into thin sheets first.
 If you’re worried about cutting yourself with a Y-peeler, hold one end of the carrot to keep the carrot steady on the cutting board and peel with the other hand.
 Keep your hand away from the blade.

-If you prefer a box grater or another method to julienne carrot, please use whatever easiest for you to make the salad.
+If you prefer a box grater or another method to julienne carrots, please use whatever that is easiest for you to make the salad.

 Japanese Meal Prep (Jobisai 常備菜)

 Whether you serve the Carrot Salad as it is or between sandwiches or inside Onigirazu, this salad works beautifully in any meal.
-The vibrant color adds a nice accent in a bento box and it stays fresh even at the room temperature.
+The vibrant color adds a nice accent to a bento box and it stays fresh even at room temperature.

 Make it on a Sunday as a part of your weekly Japanese Meal Prep (Jobisai) and enjoy it throughout the week.
 When your plate needs a pop of color, the salad will come in handy!